 SIM cards are available in two general forms in Australia: (1) pre-paid and (2) contract.
-Under 18's can only purchase a pre-paid SIM card, once they are 18 years of age they can sign a contract.

-1. Pre-paid SIM cards require you to pay an upfront fee and register the SIM yourself.
+- 1. Pre-paid SIM cards require you to pay an upfront fee and register the SIM yourself.
 You then pay for extra credit when you need it.
 Credit can generally be purchased online, or at convenience stores, supermarkets and service (petrol) stations.
-Pre-paid SIM cards will most often be sold independent of phone handsets, meaning that you will need to either use your existing handset or buy a handset separately.

-2. Contract SIM cards, as their name suggests, lock you into a contract with a phone provider for a certain period of time (usually 24 months).
+Pre-paid SIM cards will most often be sold independent of phone handsets, meaning that you will need to either use your existing handset or buy a handset separately. - 2.
+Contract SIM cards, as their name suggests, lock you into a contract with a phone provider for a certain period of time (usually 24 months).
 You will be required to pay a certain dollar amount every month, which gives you a set amount of data and call time.
 Breaking the contract will likely mean that you will need to pay out the rest of your contract as an early termination fee.
 Contract SIM cards are often packaged with a phone handset.